CodePushGo/website/src/content/blog/en/automatic-capacitor-ios-build-github-action.md

 ---
 slug: automatic-capacitor-ios-build-github-action
-title: Automatic Capacitor IOS build with GitHub actions with certificate
+title: Automatic React Native IOS build with GitHub actions with certificate
 description: >-
   How to set up a CI/CD pipeline for your IOS Ionic app using fastlane and GitHub Actions in 5 mins (2024)